 Organizations

-Below you will find information about what sorts of organizational records the OJA is looking for.
+Below you will find information about the types of organizational records the OJA is looking for.

 Why we collect organizational records

 Jewish organizations, including synagogues, have long served as the voice of the community on many issues.
-They have also provided a broad range of services to its members.
-As a result, they tell us a great deal about the concerns and values animating the community.
+They have also provided a broad range of services to their members.
+As a result, their records tell us a great deal about the concerns, activities, and values that have shaped Jewish life in Ontario.

 Records we are interested in